oguh1-61803/biomeld-locomotion/README.md

 Since the evolutionary process implies a simulation task, the runtime takes significant time.
 This software has been designed to reduce the time spent finding suitable morphologies.
 It uses concurrency and was designed under a client-server architecture.
 Generally, the genetic algorithm (GA) is executed on the client side, whereas the fitness function is executed on the server side.

-This software was written in Python 3.11 on the client side and Python 3.10 on the server side.
+This software was written in Python 3.11 on the client side (and the mathematical functions code) and Python 3.10 on the server side.

 **`Note`**: The client-server architecture previously described has not been implemented for the code related to the mathematical functions.

 > **Repository Structure**